Sertraline: Suicide

-The FDA requires all antidepressants, including sertraline, to carry a boxed warning stating that antidepressants increase the risk of suicide in persons younger than 25 years.
-This warning is based on statistical analyses conducted by two independent groups of FDA experts that found a 100% increase of suicidal thoughts and behavior in children and adolescents, and a 50% increase – in the 18–24 age group.
+The US Food and Drug Administration (FDA) requires all antidepressants, including sertraline, to carry a boxed warning stating that antidepressants increase the risk of suicide in persons younger than 25 years.
+This warning is based on statistical analyses conducted by two independent groups of FDA experts that found a 100% increase of suicidal thoughts and behavior in children and adolescents, and a 50% increase in the 18–24 age group.

 Suicidal ideation and behavior in clinical trials are rare.
-For the above analysis, the FDA combined the results of 295 trials of 11 antidepressants for psychiatric indications in order to obtain statistically significant results.
-Considered separately, sertraline use in adults decreased the odds of suicidal behavior with a marginal statistical significance by 37% or 50% depending on the statistical technique used.
+For the above analysis, the FDA combined the results of 295 trials of 11 antidepressants for psychiatric indications to obtain statistically significant results.
+Considered separately, sertraline use in adults decreased the odds of suicidal behavior with a marginal statistical significance of 37% or 50% depending on the statistical technique used.
 The authors of the FDA analysis note that "given the large number of comparisons made in this review, chance is a very plausible explanation for this difference".
 The more complete data submitted later by the sertraline manufacturer Pfizer indicated increased suicidal behavior.
 Similarly, the analysis conducted by the UK MHRA found a 50% increase of odds of suicide-related events, not reaching statistical significance, in the patients on sertraline as compared to the ones on placebo.

+Therapeutic dosage

+The therapeutic dosage varies according to the patient's age and/or clinical condition, but for all treatments with sertraline, it is recommended to start with lower dosages (25 to 50 mg/daily) and adjust according to the patient's therapeutic response, with a maximum maintenance dose of up to 200 mg per day.